 I remember being quiet.
 And then I remember saying, “you should fire me.”

 I think that caught him off-guard.
 That wasn’t what he expected me to say.
 I think he thought I’d fight back, or apologize, or promise to do better.
-And I didn’t say it like I was ashamed of myself—I said it matter of factly, like I knew he had made up his mind.
+And I didn’t say it like I was ashamed of myself—I said it matter of factly.
 It was like a dare.
 I dared him to fire me.

 It’s like when you’re in high school, and there’s that one group of friends that’s always going to look down on you no matter what.
 As much as I could have strained for acceptance, I was never going to get it, and I couldn’t change anything about me to gain it.

 More importantly, though, is that I did nothing wrong to prompt this dislike.
-I couldn’t go backwards and point to a moment where I should have changed my actions.
-The only thing to do in that moment was to fire me.
+I couldn’t go backward and point to a moment where I should have changed my actions.
+The only thing to do at that moment was to fire me.

 Did he?
 No, of course not.